jomaint/virtusize-profile/README.md

 * [Twitter Bootstrap] - Front-end component library used for rapid prototyping
 * [jQuery] - Required for Bootstrap js features.
 Only used for Bootstrap Modal in this project
 * [Webpack] - Webpack is an open-source JavaScript module bundler.
 Used for rapid development and bundling for production
+* [Nodejs] - Required if you want to host production build, locally.

 ## Design Considerations
 When approaching this project, I have set out with the following objectives and goals: